 Misdemeanor Assault on a Public Official Penalties:

 - Fines: Up to $10,000

-In some cases, individuals convicted under PC 217.1(a) may be sentenced to probation instead of jail time.
-Misdemeanor conviction can lead to summary probation; felony convictions can result in formal probation and stricter probationary requirements.
+In some cases, the court sentences individuals convicted under PC 217.1(a) to probation instead of jail time.
+A misdemeanor conviction can lead to summary probation; felony convictions can result in formal probation and stricter probationary requirements.

-A Los Angeles criminal defense lawyer can help you build a defense if you are accused of assault on a public official.
+A Los Angeles criminal defense lawyer can help you build a defense if you face charges for assault on a public official.
 Some of the common defenses against PC 217.1(a) charges in California can include demonstrating that:

 You Were Acting in Self-Defense

-You are legally permitted to protect yourself, even from public officials.
-This means that you may be able to avoid a conviction under PC 217.1(a) if your lawyer can show that the public official posed a threat to you or to someone else.
+You have a legal right to protect yourself, even from public officials, meaning that you may be able to avoid a conviction under PC 217.1(a) if your lawyer can show that the public official posed a threat to you or someone else.

 False accusations are unfortunately common in the legal system in California.
-You may be subjected to a false accusation for a number of reasons.
-Your lawyer can focus on building a case to show that you are innocent if you are facing assault on a public official charges that have no basis in fact.
+You may be subjected to a false allegation for several reasons.
+Your lawyer can focus on building a case to show that you are innocent if you face an assault on a public official charge that has no basis in fact.